nikitavoloboev/data/web/browsers/safari.md

 My favorite browser.
 It is incredibly fast & cares about my privacy unlike Chrome.

-Here are the websites I have in my `Favorites` which are usually sites I want super fast access to from iOS Safari:
+Here are websites I have in my `Favorites` which are usually sites I want super fast access to from iOS Safari:

 ![](https://i.imgur.com/uDjnhwX.jpg)